-None of the BoD members held any option positions on Julius Baer Group Ltd. shares as at year-end 2020 and 2019.
+None of the BoD members held any option positions on Julius Baer Group Ltd. shares as at year-end 2021 and 2020.

-Share ownership guidelines for the members of the BoD and the members of the EB were introduced with effect from 2014.
+Share ownership requirements (SOR) for the members of the BoD were introduced with effect from 2014.

-The Chairman of the BoD is required to build up and maintain 25,000 vested shares of Julius Baer Group Ltd., the other members of the BoD 7,500 each, respectively.
+The Chairperson of the BoD is required to build up and maintain 25,000 vested shares of Julius Baer Group Ltd., the other members of the BoD 7,500 each.
 The targeted number of Julius Baer Group Ltd. shares has to be built up over a period of three years following election (and reached at year-end of the respective year) and maintained until the Board member leaves the BoD.

-BoD members who were elected and/or re-elected in 2017 or earlier (i.e. all BoD members except for Romeo Lacher [Chairman], Richard M. Campbell-Breeden, Kathryn Shih, Eunice Zehnder-Lai and Olga Zoutendijk) were required to reach the targeted number of shares by year-end 2020.
-Richard M. Campbell-Breeden is required to reach the targeted number of shares by year-end 2021.
-Romeo Lacher (Chairman), Eunice Zehnder-Lai and Olga Zoutendijk are required to reach the targeted number of shares by year-end 2022 and Kathryn Shih is required to reach such target by year-end 2023.
+BoD members who were elected and/or re-elected in 2018 or earlier (i.e. all BoD members except for Romeo Lacher [Chairman], David Nicol, Kathryn Shih, Eunice Zehnder-Lai and Olga Zoutendijk) were required to reach the targeted number of shares by year-end 2021.
+Romeo Lacher (Chairman), Eunice Zehnder-Lai and Olga Zoutendijk are required to reach the targeted number of shares by year-end 2022, Kathryn Shih is required to reach such target by year-end 2023, and David Nicol by year-end 2024.